PaulFreund/pipe.im/README.md

 ## Requirements for building

+* GCC 4.8.2 on Linux, Microsoft Visual Studio 2013 on Windows
+* CMake 2.8 on Linux
-* libpoco current git with all extensions in the build path
+* The current master of [ChaiScript](https://github.com/ChaiScript/ChaiScript) in the compiler path (header only)
-* ChaiScript in the libpipe folder
+* The current master of [Poco](https://github.com/pocoproject/poco) in the compiler path (headers and libs)

-### Additional on Windows

-* Windows 7
-* Microsoft Visual Studio 2013

-### Additional on Linux

-* GCC 4.8.2